Azure/missionlz/src/docs/command-line-deployment.md

 Deployment of MLZ happens through use of a single Service Principal whose credentials are stored in a central "config" Key Vault.

-MLZ uses this Service Principal and its credentials from the Key Vault to deploy the resources described in Terraform at `src/core` and stores Terraform state for each component into separate storage accounts.
+MLZ uses this Service Principal and its credentials from the Key Vault to deploy the resources described in Terraform at `src/terraform` and stores Terraform state for each component into separate storage accounts.

 1. First, create the MLZ Configuration file `mlz.config` file using the `mlz.config.sample` as a template.

-    The information in the `mlz.config` file, will be used by `create_mlz_configuration_resources.sh` to create and populate a `config.vars` file for each tier and saved inside the deployment folder for each tier (example: \src\core\tier-0\config.vars).
+    The information in the `mlz.config` file, will be used by `create_required_resources.sh` to create and populate a `config.vars` file for each tier and saved inside the deployment folder for each tier (example: \src\core\tier-0\config.vars).

     For example: